RLX Technology Inc. (RLX) Stock: Evaluating the Market Performance

 RLX) stock’s latest price update

-RLX Technology Inc. (NYSE: RLX)’s stock price has increased by 2.49 compared to its previous closing price of 2.81.
-Nevertheless, the company has seen a gain of 5.11% in its stock price over the last five trading days.
+RLX Technology Inc. (NYSE: RLX)’s stock price has gone decline by -3.83 in comparison to its previous close of 2.81, however, the company has experienced a -7.14% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/10/21 that Investor Sues Chinese E-Cigarette Maker RLX for Allegedly Misrepresenting Risks

 RLX’s Market Performance

-RLX’s stock has risen by 5.11% in the past week, with a monthly rise of 24.68% and a quarterly rise of 8.27%.
-The volatility ratio for the week is 5.37% while the volatility levels for the last 30 days are 8.89% for RLX Technology Inc. The simple moving average for the last 20 days is 11.74% for RLX stock, with a simple moving average of 48.88% for the last 200 days.
+RLX Technology Inc. (RLX) has experienced a -7.14% fall in stock performance for the past week, with a 0.09% rise in the past month, and a 5.97% rise in the past quarter.
+The volatility ratio for the week is 5.19%, and the volatility levels for the past 30 days are at 8.24% for RLX.
+The simple moving average for the past 20 days is 2.67% for RLX’s stock, with a 39.05% simple moving average for the past 200 days.

 Analysts’ Opinion of RLX